ali5ter/watchlist_delegation_email/README.md

 Beacon Delegation Email
 =======================

-An admin can delegate the action on a VM alert via email.
+An admin can delegate the action on a Host alert via email.

-The email should reflect the alert details, the VM and any bookmarked solutions (KB Articles & web pages).
+The email should reflect the alert details, the Host and any bookmarked solutions (KB Articles & web pages).

 HTML email (email.html)
 -----------------------